Zacaria/apidays-2023/docs/Presentation.md

 Let's take an example of someone who is famously hard to please in terms of code.

-To continue development after C, has started using Rust, as well as Microsoft for Windows and Google for Android
+To attract youg developers and to solve memory vulnerabilities, Linus has started using Rust, as well as Microsoft for Windows and Google for Android

 That's a big sign of trust towards the whole ecosystem